HMazharHameed/GismaTeaching/Programming/Java/Exception_Handling.md

 # Java Exception Handling Practice Tasks

-Here is a list of tasks to deepen your understanding of **exception handling** in Java:
+Here is a list of tasks to deepen your understanding of **exception handling** in Java.

 ## Task 1: Basic Exception Handling
 - **Objective**: Understand the syntax and flow of `try`, `catch`, and `finally` blocks.